 When will the Street Sweeper clean my street?

 Sweepers operate on roads on a schedule.
-Generally, the sweeper runs on every street at least once a month.
-Commercial streets and collector streets are swept twice as often as residential streets.
+Generally, the sweeper runs on every street once a month.
+Commercial streets and collector streets are swept more often than residential streets.
 The sweeper assists in cleaning streets, but cannot remove all trash and debris.
 Property owners are responsible for keeping the street and sidewalk free of debris.
 The sweeper cannot pick up all debris and leaves are particularly hard to pick up.
 Additionally, placing leaves or dirt in the street is a serious violation of stormwater pollution prevention ordinances and can lead to serious fines.
 Place all dirt and leaves in your green waste disposal bin for pickup on your scheduled trash pick-up day.
 Remove all trash and leaves from the street gutter immediately in front of your property and dispose of in trash and green waste bins.
 The street sweeper will assist in keeping large road areas clean.

 How can we get sidewalks clear of low hanging trees?